SWiT/RFCBot/README.md

 ```
 nano /home/pi/RFCBot/startup.sh
 ```
-If you enable attchwii.sh on startup, press 1+2 on the Wiimote.
-If you don't the Rpi Zero W turns essentially turns into a WiFi jammer and you'll lose network connection until you pair the wiimote or reboot.
-This can effect other WiFi devices.

 #### Set scripts to stop on shutdown ####
 The system will hang if the scripts are running at shutdown.
 (Hmmm, this doesn't ALWAYS work.
 Stupid systemd...)